 It's that time of year again.
-We're deep in the heart of leaf-peeping season and the leaves, they are a-changin'.
+We'll be deep in the heart of leaf-peeping season before you know it and the leaves, they are a-changin'.
 Whether you're a fall foliage fanatic or just in the mood for a scenic drive—or train ride—through the fabulous fall scenery, you won't want to miss these great seasonal spots.

-We've been keeping a close eye on Colorado's usual leaf-peeping hot spots, especially after the damage caused by devastating floods in September and unfortunately, the National Park closures due to the ongoing government shutdown, but there is good news to report: one of the state's best places to view fall foliage, Estes Park, is open for business.
-While nearby Rocky Mountain National Park is closed as a result of the shutdown, Estes Park is the perfect place to view not only fall foliage, but also elk and other area wildlife this time of year.
+Estes Park is the perfect place to view not only fall foliage, but also elk and other area wildlife this time of year.
 Nature lovers can go fishing, hiking, mountain biking, and horseback riding in nearby Estes Valley, or even participate in flood recovery efforts.
 For a spookier fall experience, try one of the Ghost & History Tours at the Historic Stanley Hotel, also known for having paranormal investigators and psychics onsite.
-Autumn is the best time of year to take a drive on the Peak to Peak Scenic Byway, currently one of the only ways to enter and exit the Estes Park area—check this website for more updates on flood recovery efforts and route changes.
-Special lodging packages are also available to keep tourism going strong in Estes Park during one of their busiest times of the year.
-Other scenic leaf-peaping hot spots in Colorado include Kebler Pass near Gunnison-Crested Butte, the 236-mile loop of San Juan Skyway, The Grand Mesa Scenic and Historic Byway, and in better times, Trail Ridge Road and Rocky Mountain National Park, among 25 scenic and historic byways that typically showcase the state's world-famous golden Aspens.
+Autumn is also the best time of year to take a drive on the Peak to Peak Scenic Byway, one of the prettiest drives in Colorado, if not the whole U.S. Other scenic leaf-peaping hot spots in Colorado include Kebler Pass near Gunnison-Crested Butte, the 236-mile loop of San Juan Skyway, The Grand Mesa Scenic and Historic Byway, Trail Ridge Road, and Rocky Mountain National Park, among 25 scenic and historic byways that typically showcase the state's world-famous golden Aspens.
 A ride on the Georgetown Loop Railroad is also a memorable way to see the fall colors and learn a little about the area's mining history.
 (Tickets are from $25.95 for adults; from $18.95 for children ages 3-15).

 In Tennessee's southeastern corner about two hours from Nashville lies Chattanooga, the state's fourth-largest city nestled alongside the Tennessee River, and a prime spot for viewing fall foliage.
 The best part: not only is Chattanooga known for having a teriffic network of hiking, biking, and nature trails, but you also have the unique opportunity to view fall foliage by boat.
 Enter the Southern Belle Riverboat, sailing several times a day from Pier 2, with dinner cruises, lunch cruises, sunset cruises or 90-minute sightseeing cruises up and down the gorgeous Tennessee River.
-Prices for their three-hour Fall Leaf Cruise—available Fridays, Saturdays, and Sundays thru Nov.
-17th—start at $39.95 for adults and $17.95 for children ages 3-12.
+Prices for their three-hour Fall Leaf Cruise—available daily from Oct.
+1st thru Nov.
+15th—start at $35.95 for adults and $17.95 for children ages 3-12.